Standard Terms For The Supply Of Goods And/Or Services

 25.9 This clause 25 constitutes each Party’s irrevocable consent to arbitration proceedings, and no Party may withdraw from such proceedings or claim that it is not bound by this clause.

-25.10 The Parties will continue to perform their respective obligations under these Standard Terms pending the resolution of a dispute, it being agreed that neither Party may, without the agreement of the other, terminate these Standard Terms based on the issues under dispute until the dispute is finally resolved.
+25.10 The Parties will continue to perform their respective obligations under these Standard Terms pending the resolution of a dispute.
+It is agreed that neither Party may terminate these Standard Terms based on the issues under dispute without the agreement of the other until the dispute is finally resolved.

-25.11 A demand by a Party to submit a dispute to arbitration in terms of this clause 25 is an adequate legal process to interrupt any time bar laws in respect of legal claims.
+25.11 A demand by a Party to submit a dispute to arbitration in terms of this clause 25 constitutes an adequate legal process to interrupt any time-bar laws in respect of legal claims.

-25.12 This clause 25 is a separate, divisible clause from the rest of these Standard Terms and will remain in effect even if the balance of the Standard Terms are nullified.
+25.12 This clause 25 is a separate, divisible clause from the rest of these Standard Terms and will remain in effect even if the balance of the Standard Terms is nullified.

 27. General